Marvel (food)

 Marvel is a United Kingdom brand of dried milk powder, now marketed by Premier Foods.

-History, packaging and Brit Miller
+History, packaging and use

 The product was launched in 1964 and is sold in foil-coated cardboard drums with the contents sealed under a tear off foil lid and in sachets.

 To make milk from the powder it is necessary to put tablespoons of it into a jug or bowl, then add cold water and stir until all the powder has dissolved.